Church Investment Loan Fund (CILF)

 Services may be limited in states outside Pa.
 If you live outside Pa., please find out your options by contacting Trisha Good before you apply to invest.

-EMM registers a prospectus with the Securities Commission of Pennsylvania annually.
+EMM registers a prospectus with the Pennsylvania Department of Banking and Securities annually.
 The CILF is not a commercial lending agency and funds invested are not federally insured.

 |Investor application form||W-9 form||2016 Prospectus form|